the Bento growth platform

 If you can protect yourself from bots and honeypot attacks you are good to choose single opt-in and can move to the next section.

-Now consider user behaviour.
+Now consider user behaviour and opt-in rates.

 Imagine one of your visitors is scrolling through Instagram, sees an ad for your business, clicks through and browses around.